srl-labs/learn-srlinux/docs/tutorials/l2evpn/intro.md

 <script type="text/javascript" src="https://cdn.jsdelivr.net/gh/hellt/drawio-js@main/embed2.js" async></script>

 Ethernet Virtual Private Network (EVPN) is a standard technology in multi-tenant Data Centers (DCs) and provides a control plane framework for many functions.
-In this tutorial we will configure a **VXLAN based Layer 2 EVPN service** in a tiny CLOS fabric and at the same get to know SR Linux better!
+In this tutorial we will configure a **VXLAN based Layer 2 EVPN service**[^5] in a tiny CLOS fabric and at the same get to know SR Linux better!

 The DC fabric that we will build consists of the two leaf switches (acting as TOR) and a single spine: